 Rugby League World Cup 2026

-Join us in Australia and Papua New Guinea this October-November.
+Join us in Australia, New Zealand, and Papua New Guinea this October-November.

 The Rugby League World Cup 2026 (RLWC 2026) is shaping up to be one of the biggest global rugby league events ever staged.
 Designed as a replacement tournament for the postponed 2025 edition, this multi-format championship will bring together the best men’s, women’s, and wheelchair teams from across the world.